 Hopefully, the partner has also been in a 12-Step program, such as Nar-Anon or Al-Anon.
 (Al-Ateen is a great resource for children, too.)
-There those affected by addiction learned that they’re not responsible for the addict’s drinking or using and that they’re powerlessness over the addict’s recovery.
+There those affected by addiction learned that they’re not responsible for the addict’s drinking or using and that they’re powerless over the addict’s recovery.
 New sobriety leaves a void, which formerly was filled with all the mental and physical activity of trying to control and manipulate the addiction and substance abuser.
 Being a codependent caretaker hid their inner emptiness.
 Feelings of anxiety, anger, loss, boredom, and depression may arise.
 The spouse is now “out of a job” of watching, enabling, and checking up on the addict and taking over his or her responsibilities.
-Secretly, the spouse may fear not being needed, and worry, “Will I be enough to be loved?” should the addict becoming a fully-functioning, independent adult.
+Secretly, the spouse may fear not being needed, and worry, “Will I be enough to be loved?” should the addict become a fully-functioning, independent adult.
 This reflects the shame that lies beneath the caretaking, self-sacrificing, role of being a super-responsible partner – shame that underlies codependency.

 With sobriety also comes the fear of relapse.
 It’s overwhelming to realize that a loved one has a life-threatening addiction, subject only to a daily reprieve, over which we’re powerless.
 The spouse must now fill a life that may have been consumed by addiction and the vagaries and needs of the addict.
 If the spouse has been in recovery, then this process has already begun, and it’s an easier transition.
 Still, he or she may watch and worry whether the addict is doing what’s necessary to recover and be intrusive with statements like, “Did you call your sponsor?” or “You need a meeting.”